jediq/grunt-lunr-index-generator/README.md

 # grunt-lunr-index-generator

-> A Grunt plugin to generate a [lunr.js](http://lunrjs.com/) index file from markdown files.
+> A Grunt plugin to generate a [lunr.js](http://lunrjs.com/) index file from markdown and html files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`